 - Promoting awareness and integration of the dimensions of wellness to support a healthy and diverse learning community.

-The staff works to follow the ethical and multicultural standards set forth by the American Counseling Association and other professional organizations of which each individual counselor is a member.
+The staff follows the ethical and multicultural standards set forth by the American Counseling Association and other professional organizations of which each individual counselor is a member.